 - A weak treble

-These in-ear monitors are made with durable and clear plastic.
-This feature keeps them lightweight and attractive.
+These in-ear monitors are made with durable clear plastic.
+This feature of the monitor keeps them lightweight and attractive.
+All with comfortable finishes

 It has an impedance of 18 ohms and 102db sensitivity.
-Its covers frequencies of between 15Hz and 40 kHz, with a 10mm high magnetic circuit coil driver.
+It covers frequencies of between 15Hz and 40 kHz, with a 10mm high magnetic circuit coil driver.

 - Massive bass